-10. SPORTSMANSHIP
+9. SPORTSMANSHIP

-- If the official witnesses any acts of elbowing, cheap shots, or any unsportsmanlike act, the game will be stopped and the player will be ejected from the game.
+- After each game, teams (players and coaches) are expected to form a line at midfield, shake hands, and congratulate the opposing team regardless of the outcome of the game. - If the official witnesses any acts of elbowing, cheap shots, or any unsportsmanlike act, the game will be stopped and the player will be ejected from the game.
 FOUL PLAY WILL NOT BE TOLERATED. - Trash talking is illegal.
 Officials have the right to determine offensive language.
 (Trash talk is talk that may be offensive to officials, opposing players, teams or spectators.)
 If trash talking occurs, the referee will give one warning.
 If it continues, the player or players will be ejected from the game. - There will be a Zero Tolerance policy with regard to the behavior of volunteer adult coaches.
 Any coach who exhibits unsportsmanlike conduct while in attendance at any YYAA sports contest will be immediately relieved of his coaching responsibilities for the duration of the season.

-PLEASE NOTE: THE ON-SITE DIRECTOR HAS THE DISCRETION, AND FINAL SAY, ON ANY RULE DECISIONS OR MODIFICATIONS DURING THE COURSE OF A GAME OR SEASON.
+PLEASE NOTE: THE ON-SITE DIRECTOR HAS THE DISCRETION, AND FINAL SAY, ON ANY RULE DECISIONS OR MODIFICATIONS DURING THE COURSE OF A GAME, SEASON, OR TOURNAMENT.